 C) Which personality traits seem to come up multiple times?

-Now, if you had to crystallize this entire brainstorming sesh into FIVE KEY THEMES, QUALITIES or SELLING POINTS that define you, what would they be?
+Now, if you had to distill this entire brainstorming sesh down to FIVE KEY THEMES, QUALITIES or SELLING POINTS that define you, what would they be?

 Quality 1: